 Minimum Qualifications

-District requirements for establishing and maintaining Minimum Qualifications are in accordance with the Minimum Qualifications for Faculty and Administrators in California Community Colleges (Disciplines Lists).
+District requirements for establishing and maintaining Minimum Qualifications are in accordance with the Minimum Qualifications for Faculty and Administrators in California Community Colleges (Disciplines List).

 Equivalency

 In accordance with Education Code Section 87359 and Section 53430 of the California Code of Regulations, Title 5, the District may grant equivalency for a discipline to those applicants who provide conclusive evidence of equivalency to the published minimum qualifications.